RomanIlchenko1308/RomanIlchenko1308/README.md

 As a Mechanical Engineer with 5+ years of experience in the design and manufacturing of automotive components, I am passionate about leveraging my skills in data visualization and web development to optimize the performance of complex mechanical systems.

-I have 3+ years of experience using Python, C++, and JavaScript to develop GUI and web applications, and I am committed to ongoing learning and development.
+I have 3+ years of experience using Python, C, C++, and JavaScript to develop GUI and web applications, and I am committed to ongoing learning and development.

 My achievements include leading a team of engineers in the successful completion of a major project and receiving recognition for my contributions to product innovation.